 Similarly, family members need to prove they lived at one of the impacted locations.
 They also will need to document their medical condition, including when they received a diagnosis and what treatment they have received.

-Consulting with an attorney can be beneficial when applying for benefits through the VA for Camp Lejeune contamination claims.
+Consulting with a Camp Lejeune Water Contamination lawyer can be beneficial when applying for benefits through the VA for Camp Lejeune contamination claims.
 The right legal help can help you know which benefits you could claim and understand the benefits process.

 How does the Camp Lejeune Justice Act of 2022 Change the Situation?

-North Carolina’s laws bar people from filing this kind of lawsuit after a specific period has passed.
-At this point, because so many years have passed, people who suffered exposure to Camp Lejeune’s dangerous toxins cannot sue the government for financial compensation.
+Until August 2022, North Carolina’s laws bar people from filing this kind of lawsuit after a specific period has passed.
+Because so many years have passed, people who suffered exposure to Camp Lejeune’s dangerous toxins could not sue the government for financial compensation.

-However, Congress recently introduced a bill that would override these restrictions: the Camp Lejeune Justice Act of 2022.
-The House of Representatives passed the bill in March 2022.
-If it becomes law, veterans and others impacted by the toxic water at Camp Lejeune would be able to file lawsuits against the government for compensation.
+However, Congress recently passed a bill that overrides these restrictions: the Camp Lejeune Justice Act of 2022.
+The bill passed into law on August 10th, 2022.
+Now veterans and others impacted by the toxic water at Camp Lejeune can file lawsuits against the government for compensation.

 Two Years to File a Claim

-Under the bill, those impacted would have to go through the United States District Court for the Eastern District of North Carolina for any lawsuits they file.
-From the date the law goes into effect, veterans would have two years to file their lawsuits.
+Under the new law, those impacted have to go through the United States District Court for the Eastern District of North Carolina for any lawsuits they file.
+Veterans have two years from the law’s inception to file their lawsuits.
 Those who file legal action will need to show proof of the harm the contaminated water caused.